VISA FOR INVESTORS IN GOVERNMENT BONDS, LIMITED COMPANIES OR IN PHILANTHROPICAL DONATIONS

 Italy has recently approved a series of legislative measures aimed at favouring the issuing of entrance visas and permits of stay, very rapidly and making use of facilitated procedures, to foreigners who intend to make investments in Italy, and to those who possess substantial income abroad and wish to transfer their residence to Italy.

-In particular, hereafter are set out the different options currently available to those who intend to move to Italy from non-EU countries and intend to request a visa for investors.
+In particular, hereafter are set out the different options currently available to those foreign both private individuals and companies and and who intend to move to Italy from non-EU countries and intend to request a visa for investors.

-Non-EU citizens are allowed to enter and stay in the country for periods exceeding three months, beyond the entry quotas established annually by the Italian State, if they intend to make investments and donations in Italy, in the following cases:
+Non-EU citizens and now (since September 2020) also non EU based companies (through their Director) are allowed to enter and stay in the country for periods exceeding three months, beyond the entry quotas established annually by the Italian State, if they intend to make investments and donations in Italy, in the following cases:

-– an investment of at least 1.000.000 (one million) euros in equity instruments that are part of the capital of a company established and operating in Italy, preserved for at least two years, or at least 500.000 (five hundred thousands) euros in the case of innovative start-up companies registered under the special section of the register of companies;
+– an investment of at least 500,000.00 (Five hundred thousand) Euros in equity instruments that are part of the capital of a company established and operating in Italy, preserved for at least two years, or at least 250.000 (Two hundred and fifty thousands) Euros in the case of innovative start-up companies registered under the special section of the register of companies.
+A company is considered "operating" if it is active and has already filed at least one balance sheet upon the date of the request for the visa permit.
+The recipient company of the investment can be both listed and unlisted in the stock exchange;

 – a donation of a philanthropic nature of at least 1.000.000 (one million) euros in support of a project in the public interest, in the sectors of culture, education, immigration management, scientific research, and cultural heritage and landscape restoration.